How adventurous would you say your children are, compared to you when you were their age?

 If you're in London, there are a plethora of parks and open spaces.
 You don't have to visit Go Ape to climb trees.
 But if you do, the one in Battersa Park is superb.
 It is made all the more lovely being built up into the trees (Go Ape Battersea).
 National Trust properties of Morden Hall Park, or Ham House are both brilliant for explorers.

 The British Canoe Club is a great place to start for clubs, local activities (and not just canoeing.
-Paddle boarding is taking the UK by storm!).
-In London, there’s a dedicated site Canoe London, too.
+Paddle boarding is extremely popular).
+In London, there's a dedicated site Canoe London, too.
 Two of the most popular are at Wimbledon (Wimbledon Park Watersports Centre) and again the Olympic legacy continues at the former Olympic course at Lee Valley, with white water rafting.

 Archery GB is the official body and their website has lots of information.
 There's JAWS for kids, which is a badge-based a scheme to encourage them to learn archery.
 From our own experience, they seem to really take to archery.
 Perhaps the latent hunter in all of us?
 Crystal Palace Junior Bowmen is one well known club, plus 2020 Archery and Experience Archery all offer courses.